Yi-WenLin/553-final-project/README.md

 2. Improve the stability of imshow() on macOS.
 Add option to preview processed image externally if imshow() fails.
 (Try on other OS)
 3. Implement FaceProcessor and Inpainter classes.
 4. Implement an Adaptive Font size for date adding, otherwise it  might be too big in a small-sized image.
+5. Cartoon Sketch cannot overlaying with other Pencil sketch due to the channel so far, need to be modified.